MooersLab/writingLogTemplate/README.md

 You can install the `AUCTeX` package on top of it.
 Compile times are several seconds on a 2018 MacBook Pro with 32 GB of RAM.

-- `git clone https://github.com/MooersLab/writingLogTemplate` into the folder containing your current writing project.
+- `git clone https://github.com/MooersLab/writingLogTemplate` into your current writing project folder.
 - Start Emacs, perhaps using the [latex-emacs](https://github.com/MooersLab/latex-emacs) profile.
 - Load the writingLogTemplate.tex file into Emacs via the pull-down menu or the keybinding `C-x C-f`.
 - Essential keybindings for editing this file include (note that most of these operations are available via the pull-down menus):
-  + `C-g` to abort current command.
+  + `C-g` to abort the current command.
   + `C-x C-c` to quit Emacs
   + `C-x C-s` to save the current document.
   + `C-x C-w` to write the current document to a new file name.
   + `C-x u` to undo the last change.
   + `M-UP` or `M-DOWN` to shift lines up and down.
 UP and Down are the arrow keys.
   + `C-c =` to create a navigable table of contents at the top of the tex file.
-  + `C-c C-a` to export to pdflatex, bibtex, make index, and open the resulting PDF in default PDF viewer.
+  + `C-c C-a` to export to pdflatex, bibtex, make index, and open the resulting PDF in the default PDF viewer.

 For more keybindings, see the README.md file of the repository for the [latex-emacs](https://github.com/MooersLab/latex-emacs) profile.